jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Using this also provided some key advantages:
 - Faster messaging interface, with support for Gloo and OpenMPI, not just TCP.
-- Easily switch between messaging backends would be much much simpler.
+- Switching between messaging backends would be much much simpler.
 - Avoid costly serialization.
-This isn't entirely true, as I'm sure the message is serialized - but we were avoiding doing it in Python.
+This isn't entirely true, as I'm sure the message is serialized &ndash; but we were avoiding doing it in Python.
 - Better integration with PyTorch.
 We wanted something that was simple to use, so we figured implementing it as a PyTorch optimizer would be the easiest.

 However, we realized that we needed to not only send tensor data, but also some metadata with our message.